Stevo-G-Swag/AI-Pilot-Assistant/README.md

 5. In the new Xcode instance, go to Xcode > Settings > Extensions and make sure "XcodeGPTPilot" is enabled.

 6. You should now see the Xcode GPT Pilot commands in the Editor menu when editing a file in Xcode.

+### Detailed Xcode Extension Setup

+1. Building the Extension:
+   - After opening the Xcode project, ensure you're using the latest Swift version compatible with your Xcode.
+   - If you encounter any build errors, go to File > Packages > Update to Latest Package Versions to update dependencies.
+   - Clean the build folder (Shift + ⌘ + K) before building if you've made significant changes.

+2. Running the Extension:
+   - When you run the "XcodeGPTPilot" scheme, it will launch a new instance of Xcode.
+This is normal and is how Xcode tests extensions.
+   - If the new Xcode instance doesn't launch, check the console for any error messages and ensure your Mac's security settings allow launching new applications.

+3. Enabling the Extension:
+   - In the new Xcode instance, if you don't see the Extensions menu, restart Xcode and check again.
+   - If the extension is still not visible, go to System Preferences > Extensions and ensure that Xcode Source Editor extensions are enabled.

+4. Troubleshooting:
+   - If changes to the extension code are not reflected, try cleaning the build folder, rebuilding, and relaunching the extension.
+   - Ensure that the Flask backend is running before using the extension.
+The extension relies on the backend for AI-powered features.
+   - If you encounter permission issues, ensure that Xcode has the necessary permissions in System Preferences > Security & Privacy > Privacy > Developer Tools.

 ## Usage